Catafalque parties are mounted around coffins and memorials as a sign of respect.

-A catafalque is a raised structure supporting a stand that usually holds a coffin to allow mourners to file past and pay their last respects.
+A catafalque is a raised structure supporting a stand that usually holds a coffin.
+It allows mourners to file past and pay their last respects.
 A watch or catafalque party was traditionally mounted around the coffin to ensure the safety of the body while it lay in state.

-The catafalque party consists of four members of an armed guard who stand, their heads bowed and their arms (weapon) reversed, facing outward approximately one metre from the coffin or catafalque as a symbolic form of respect for those who have fallen.
+The catafalque party consists of four members of an armed guard who stand, their heads bowed and their arms (weapon) reversed.
+The guard stands facing outward approximately one metre from the coffin or catafalque as a symbolic form of respect for those who have fallen.